MetLife/TlsTestGate/overview.md

 ## Usage

-There are four inputs to the extension: Base URL, port, DNS server, and fail task:
+There are four inputs to the extension: Base URL, port, DNS server, and an option to fail the build or release:

 * "Base URL" should be the DNS domain name or IP that you would like to scan (i.e., github.com or 140.82.113.4)